NutritionalLungImmunity/NLI_macrophage_iron_regulation/README.md

 # Macrophage_Data_Analysis

-Scripts for macrophage data analysis stepwise.
+"Scripts" file contains detailed steps for macrophage data analysis.

 1. Unzip fastq files.
 2. Run FastQC on files to check the quality on raw fastq files.
 Use FastQC_Manual.pdf to check the quality of the reads.